bauerj/paperless_app/README.md

 It provides the following functionality:

+-    Scan documents using smartphone camera with paper detection
 -	Securely saves your credentials so you only have to login once
 -	Full-text search
 -	Customisable order